Organized by Westrade Group, it is one of the biggest events dedicated to information technology, business, and outsourcing.

-MindK also took part in the two-day exhibition where we tried to communicate with UK business owners and understand the challenges they are facing.
+MindK also took part in the two-day exhibition where we invited communication with UK business owners to understand the challenges they are facing.

 An exhibition attracted 2000+ visitors, where they could meet representatives from 58 sourcing companies and forge new business connections.